-A Trip Permit is needed when traveling to a state in which a vehicle is not registered under IRP.
-A Trip Permit allows commercial or private carrier’s temporary registration in a state municipality where the carrier is not assigned (province or state listed with weight on cab card).
+You need a trip permit for your truck when traveling to a state in which your vehicle is not registered.
+If your vehicle has IRP registration, however, it does not require trip permits.
+A trip permit allows a commercial or private carrier’s temporary registration in a state municipality where the carrier is not assigned (province or state listed with weight on cab card).

-In addition, Trip Permits grant you to operate your licensed trucks on public highways.
+Therefore, trip permits grant you the ability to operate your licensed trucks on public highways.

-Please note that the truck is considered to be unlicensed if:
+Please note that your truck is considered to be unlicensed if:

 Please Note: Trip Permits are only for vehicles traveling on highways.
 It means that you cannot get a trip permit for off-road and non-highway vehicles.

-All Trip Permit is valid for 3 days, starting from the first day of use.
+All trip permits are valid for 3 days starting from the first day of use.

-The trip permit is needed when you drive from your base province/state into another municipality in which you are not registered or apportioned.
-In addition, you are requested to have a Trip Permit when:
+You need a trip permit when you drive from your base province/state into another municipality in which you are not registered or apportioned.
+In addition, your truck must meet these requirements:

-If you need to obtain a Trip Permit and are looking for a reliable agency to help you OverweightPermits.com is here.
-We are an agency that helps truckers to get their Trip Permits.
-Our team consists of professionals who know how to help the trucker and get back him/her to the road safely and securely.
-For further information contact us at (888) 799-8858 or fill the free quote on our webpage.
-We are looking forward to helping you.
+If you need to obtain a trip permit and are looking for a reliable agency to help you, OverweightPermits.com is here.
+We are an agency that helps truckers get their trip permits.
+Our team of professionals understands how to assist truck drivers and get them back on the road safely and securely.
+For further information, contact us at (888) 799-8858 or fill out the free quote form on our webpage.
+We look forward to helping you.